yiqu/countit/README.md

 Text analyzer.
 Live demo: https://yiqu.github.io/countit/?ignoreStopWords=true

-Set query param `ignoreStopWords=` to `false` to keep stopwords when analyzing.
+Set the query param `ignoreStopWords=` to `false` to keep stopwords when analyzing.
 When no query param is supplied, it will be set to `true` on default.

 ## Fork and Run